 This event is designed with little ones in mind, so lots of spooky fun without any scary.

 Tickets are required for every person (adults and children) to enter the farm park and the House of Spooks.
 For the pumpkin patch, tickets are required for the number of pumpkins you are wanting to pick.

 Normal farm entry (£7) plus £5 each for entry to House of Spooks and £3 per pumpkin.
 Under 12 months free, reduced prices for toddlers.
 Pre-booking online essential.

 Check out our review of Mini Meadows farm here

-They are always great at organising Halloween and their Family Scream Park is great for all the family, with pumpkin picking, carving, a Halloween hunt with prizes, wand making, story time and more.
+They are always great at organising Halloween and in the past we’ve enjoyed pumpkin picking, carving, a Halloween hunt with prizes, wand making, story time and more.